Derived equivalence for quantum symplectic resolutions: Microlocal Derived Categories

 \subsection{Microlocal Derived Categories}

 We define $D(\cE_{\resol}(c))$ to be the unbounded derived category of the abelian category $\cE_{\resol}(c)-\on{mod}$.
 We will refer to this category as the {\em microlocal derived category}.
 We refer to \cite{BN} for basics of unbounded derived categories.
+The following Lemma computes $\mathbb R\Gamma_c(\E_{\resol}(c))$ in terms of a \v Cech complex.
+The machinery of noncommutative \v Cech complexes which we need is gathered in the appendix, Section \ref{proof of serre}.